nalkon/nalkon.github.io/index.markdown

 <div id="grey-bckgrd">
 <div markdown="1" >
 # What Will Your Money Get You
-* **Coffee time** - two hours advisory meeting
+* **Coffee time** - two hour advisory meeting
 * **CTO services**:
-  * We will be your representative if you work with the agency
+  * We will be your representative if you work with an agency
-  * We will create your roadmap, help you to decide what technologies to use to build your product, build your development team, practices and processes if you decide to build you product in-house so that your product suits your business needs
+  * We will create your roadmap, help you decide what technologies to use to build your product, and build your development team, practices, and processes if you decide to build you product in-house, so that your product suits your business needs
 * **Retainer** - "all inclusive" access to our team.
-If you have a concern or a problem with your product development our team will help you solve it
+If you have a concern or a problem with your product development, our team will help you solve it
 </div>
 <br />
 <div markdown="1" >